-To graduate with Distinction in English, a student must complete the honors thesis.
+The English Honors Thesis is a scholarly and critical essay of 20-25 pages, written for English 391 over the course of one semester, in the fall or spring of senior year.
+The thesis will be evaluated by the thesis director and by two other faculty readers selected by the director and the student.
 Levels of distinction will be decided by the Honors Advising Committee, which will consider a student's overall GPA, record in honors seminars and English courses, and the recommendations of the readers of the honors thesis.
-Distinction is normally awarded for a GPA of 3.33, meritorious work in the honors seminars and English courses, and an honors thesis of merit (two out of three readers recommend Distinction).
-High Distinction is normally awarded for a GPA of 3.5, meritorious work in the honors seminars and English courses, and an honors thesis of superior merit (two out of three readers recommend High Distinction).
+Distinction is normally awarded for a GPA of at least 3.33, meritorious work in the honors seminars and English courses, and an honors thesis of merit (two out of three readers recommend Distinction).
+High Distinction is normally awarded for a GPA of at least 3.5, meritorious work in the honors seminars and English courses, and an honors thesis of superior merit (two out of three readers recommend High Distinction).

 - Sample Honors Thesis Proposals

-- Writing the Honors Thesis
+- Writing Honors Thesis Spring 2024

-- Electronic Honors Thesis Registration
+- Fall 2024 Honors Thesis Registration Form